This guide covers everything you need to know for building a professional writing portfolio, and will help you if you are:

 Rhiannon is a freelance writer from North Carolina, USA, writing on topics ranging from prematurity to parenting and mental health.
 Her work has appeared in The New York Times, Washington Post, Insider, and HuffPost.
 Rhiannon's writing portfolio: authory.com/RhiannonGiles

-Rhiannon has gone for a simple look but has shown her prolificity through the use of collections where she's marked out favorites in each niche.
+Rhiannon has gone for a simple look but has shown her prolificity and personal brand through the use of Collections where she's marked out favorites in every writing niche.

 Chris Pike is a sports writer based out of Perth, Australia.
 Chris writes on basketball, baseball, water polo, Aussie rules football, rugby, cricket, and netball!
 Chris' writing portfolio is here: authory.com/ChrisPike

-Chris has added over 3,200 articles from 42 sources in his Authory account:
+Chris has added over 3,200 articles from 42 sources to his Authory account:

-Again, Chris can easily manage a truckload of content by organizing his portfolio into collections (divided by sport or league).
+Again, Chris can easily manage a truckload of content by organizing his own portfolio into Collections (divided by sport or league).
 With the help of Authory's search functionality, it's effortless for a reader to find what they need.

 Jennifer Pattison Tuohy

 Jennifer is a writer and journalist based in South Carolina, USA.
 She works as a Smart Home reviewer for The Verge and the Home Editor at Charleston Magazine.
 Her writing has appeared in Wirecutter, The New York Times, Wired (UK), and more.
 You can find Jennifer's writing portfolio at: authory.com/JenniferPattisonTuohy

 As seen below, Jennifer has gone in for a colorful yet minimalist look for her portfolio design.